 For the Angkor Wat Sunrise, you must be at the complex around 5:30 am.
 Don’t be lazy or late, this natural spectacle is worthy.
 After the sunrise you can go and explore the other temples, later on we’ll share with you the best way to visit Angkor Wat and avoid the crowds!
 The Sunset in Angkor Wat happens between 5:15 and 6 pm.
 I suggest you to watch the sunset on your first day visiting the Angkor Wat temples, and the sunrise on the second day.

-The best time of the year to visit Angkor Wat is between November to March, what means mild and dry weather.
+The best time of the year to visit Angkor Wat is between November to March, which means mild and dry weather.
 Less heat, but more tourists.
 The rainy season starts in June and lasts till September, the place is lush green but can be hard to drive from one temple to another with frequent storms.
 Avoid April, unless you can handle freaky roasting days.

-Angkor Wat is a Cambodia must see attraction, so actually there aren’t high or low season.
+Angkor Wat is a Cambodia must-see attraction, so actually there aren’t high or low season.
 Siem Reap is full all the time, and so are the temples.
 We were there in December and it was busy & hot!

 » Which route should I follow?
 What is the best way to visit Angkor Wat?